 Understanding which image catalog and which image catalog container the image is in can be forgotten, and one might not want to bother searching for it by navigating through many navigational moves.
 It is easier to click on a link that takes you to a particular browsing view and where relevant image catalog and its container are already opened.
 As an example, here is a link below the image displayed in the writingparticular panel of the text editing view.
 The images in the special pages, adequates and writing fine-tune views also have similar links in use.

 The importing, item moving and particular browsing views bring up a cropping tool, which allows you to (locally) edit images uploaded to the server by cropping out the unnecessary areas.
 The actual scaling of images to different sizes is done on the server.
-The cropping tool is accessed by holding down the Ctrl key when dropping images to the upload dropzone (the bordered area which has "Upload" above it) or when changing a single image.
-Otherwise, the images are simply uploaded to the server (with a progress indicator).
+The image cropping tool can be accessed by holding down the Ctrl key when drag'n'dropping images to the upload dropzone (the bordered area which has label "Upload") or when changing a single image.
+That will open a modal window which has two different Upload buttons, one of which instructs server to use medium size (640 pixels wide) as the maximum image size for the selected images.
+Images are uploaded to the server using a progress indicator.

 When uploaded new images or when updating an existing one, pressing the Shift key at the beginning of the upload gives a signal that you wish to get original images scaled to highres versions, also, i.e. 1600 pixels wide (if the original image is at least that wide).